 |Day 371||The earth is dry; all animals released|

 The chronology is consistent with the events being related.
 (Contrast the exotic idea that eight adults could have built a wooden vessel 130 metres long in 6 weeks.)
-In particular the following points should be noted.
+In particular, note the following points.

-The entire earth was overwhelmed with water and destroyed (6:13) in just 40 days – a frighteningly brief period which began when, all on the same day, the earth convulsed with the eruption of the fountains of the deep.
-These were terrestrial springs supplied by waters underneath the earth (the dry land of 1:10) (Tsumura 1989, Seely 1997), their eruption releasing the waters much as a volcano releases magma.
-A cataclysm of unimaginable ferocity is implied, simultaneously affecting every part of the earth and shattering its whole fabric, destroying even mountains (as foretold for the day of wrath at the other end of history, in Isa 40:4).
+The entire earth was overwhelmed with water and destroyed (6:13) in just 40 days, a frighteningly brief period which began when the earth convulsed with the simultaneous eruption of all fountains of the deep.
+These were terrestrial springs fed by waters underneath the earth (the dry land of 1:10) (Tsumura 1989, Seely 1997), their eruption releasing the waters much as a volcano releases magma.
+A cataclysm of unimaginable ferocity is implied, affecting every part of the earth and shattering its whole fabric, destroying even mountains (as foretold for the day of wrath at the other end of history, in Isa 40:4).
 The narrative describes an event quite different from floods within normal experience, both in origin and scale.
 It was not a tsunami hitting low-lying coastlands, or a river bursting its banks, or the undamming of a lake – disasters in which there are always some survivors, leaving other regions and lands untouched.
 The inundation came, first and foremost, through the eruption of water from below, affecting ‘all the high mountains under the whole heaven’.
-Accompanied by a continual downpour of water from the heavens, it resulted in the death and obliteration of every animal on the earth, every flying creature, and all mankind, without exception.
+It resulted in the death and obliteration of every animal on the earth, every flying creature, and all mankind, without exception.

 The narrative is also credible in its portrayal of human actions.
-Noah, it seems, was forewarned only about the period of destruction, not how long the waters would persist on the earth after the rains had subsided.
+Noah, it seems, was forewarned only about the period of destruction, not how long the waters would persist after the rains had subsided.
 After 6 months’ confinement he was getting restless.
 He had received no word from Yahweh since Day 1, and although the ark had run aground, land was still not visible.
 Anxious for reassurance that the inundation was coming to an end – further off if not in his immediate vicinity – he sent out a raven.
-But the bird frustrated the intention of the inexperienced seafarer (as animals often do).
-So he tried again, this time with a dove.
+The bird frustrated the intention of the inexperienced seafarer (as animals often do).
+He tried again, this time with a dove.

-Analysis of the story shows that it is divided into paragraphs, each of which begins with a synoptic statement that sets out the chronology of the events about to be described.
-Once this is recognised, the narrative makes sense as the work of essentially one writer, describing an event which, although unlike anything either a Hebrew or a Sumerian could have experienced, is devoid of inconsistencies.
+Analysis shows that the story is divided into paragraphs, each of which begins with a synoptic statement that sets out the chronology of the events to be described.
+Once this is recognised, the narrative makes sense as the work of essentially one writer.
 The discrepancies alleged by the documentary hypothesis disappear, allowing the focus to return to what the text was intended to communicate rather than how it was put together.
-The tradition of the Hebrews was that, long ago, the whole earth had been inundated and destroyed.
+The Hebrew tradition was that, long ago, the whole earth had been inundated and destroyed.
 After 40 days, the divine wrath was spent.
 Almost a year passed before it was safe enough for the survivors to step onto what was once more dry land.
 The dates that carefully delineated the Flood’s various stages underscore the magnitude of the cataclysm.